yasiryagi/helpdesk/roles/validators/README.md

 * When something is written in `"double_quotes"`, it means the number/data will vary depending on your node or the current state of the blockchain.
 * For terminal commands:
   * `$` means you must type what comes afterwards
-  * `#` Means it's just a comment/explanation for the readers convenience
+  * `#` means it's just a comment/explanation for the readers convenience
 ```
 # This is just a comment, don't type or paste it in your terminal!
 $ cd ~/